alfnielsen/vsc-base/vsc-script/README.md

 ## Why vsc Script?

-You couldt always just run js/ts runs in your system with nodejs, but this extension gives you the context of vscode.
+You could always just run js/ts runs in your system with nodejs, but this extension gives you the context of vscode.

 > All script are run by clicking a file or folder and your script is given the uri that was clicked.

-Commen methods that make custom scripting easy can be found in the examples in .vsc-script folder in this source code.
+Common methods that make custom scripting easy can be found in the examples in .vsc-script folder in this source code.

 ## Dev (Create vsc-script)